Anything-Minecraft-Team/anything-minecraft/info/en_us/SERVER_JARS/VANILLA.md

 `generator-settings` - Sets the settings for custom world generation.

-`hardcore` - Sets if the whole server to hardcore mode, forces the difficulty to hard.
+`hardcore` - Sets the whole server to hardcore mode, forces the difficulty to hard.

 `level-name` - Sets the name of the worlds, example, `world` or `world_the_end`.